SurajPatil1404/SnW-Restaurant-site/README.md

-# 🍽️ SnW Restaurant Website
+# 🚩 Swarajya Kitchen

-A modern, responsive restaurant website built using **HTML** and **CSS**.
+A modern, responsive **pure vegetarian restaurant website** celebrating Maharashtra's rich heritage.
+Built using **HTML** and **CSS** with a Maratha-themed menu where every dish is named after historic forts and cities.

-This project showcases a clean layout, easy navigation, and a focus on food presentation — designed to provide a smooth browsing experience for customers.
+This project showcases a clean layout, easy navigation, and cultural storytelling through food — designed to provide a memorable browsing and dining experience.

 ---

 ## ✨ Features

+- **Heritage Theme** – Every dish named after Maharashtra's historic forts and cities
+- **Pure Vegetarian** – 100% vegetarian menu with traditional and modern dishes
 - **Responsive Design** – Optimized for all devices (mobile, tablet, desktop)
-- **Menu Page** – Showcase delicious dishes with appealing visuals
-- **About Section** – Tell your restaurant's story
-- **Contact Information** – Easy ways for customers to reach you
+- **Cultural Storytelling** – Each dish connects to Maratha history
 - **Clean UI/UX** – Intuitive navigation and modern aesthetics
+- **Educational Experience** – Learn about Maharashtra's geography and heritage

 ---